hackbinghamton/WebDevelopmentWorkshop/React.js/Concepts.md

 If you've tried to create websites  before, you would know that building websites dynamically with JavaScript can be both messy and complicated.
 You are required to constantly manipulate the DOM ([Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model)) directly in order to get any live updates.
 React solves this problem by implementing a [Virtual DOM](https://reactjs.org/docs/faq-internals.html#:~:text=The%20virtual%20DOM%20(VDOM)%20is,This%20process%20is%20called%20reconciliation.).

-Explained concisely, rather than manipulating the DOM directly to update the screen, React uses **JSX** to allow developers to write HTML-like code within their React components, which makes changes to the Virtual DOM, which controls the actual DOM.
-So in short, you do not have to worry about the DOM anymore, you just need to know how to use **JSX.**
+In other words, rather than manipulating the DOM directly to update the screen, React uses **JSX** to allow developers to write HTML-like code within their React components, which makes changes to the Virtual DOM, which controls the actual DOM.

+**In short, you do not have to worry about the DOM anymore**, you just need to know how to use **JSX.**

 ## JSX